 - UM Law students will be given early registration consideration.

 - Students from other ABA-accredited law schools must be in good standing and have completed at least one year of a J.D. program to enroll in this course.
 Rising 2Ls in good standing may apply for enrollment.

 - Students from other ABA-accredited law schools accepted into the course must then register as a visiting student for the summer semester.

 - Visiting students who complete the course with a passing grade will receive 3 credits from the University of Miami School of Law.
 Transferring those credits to a visiting student’s J.D. program depends on the requirements of the student’s law school.

-Tuition for this 3-credit course for UM and non-UM law students is $5,310 (pending final approval of the per credit rate) based on the current per credit UM Law tuition rate.
+Tuition for this 3-credit course for UM and non-UM law students for 2022 has not yet been established but is based on the current per credit UM Law tuition rate.
 Students accepted into the course must make a non-refundable deposit of $500 within 7 days of their acceptance.
 The deposit will be applied to the course tuition.
 The remainder of the tuition is due May 15th.

 Other Expenses and Arrangements: The course tuition does NOT include expenses related to attending the course such as travel, housing, food, visas, etc. Additionally, all arrangements related to attending the course are the sole responsibility of each student.
 Neither UM Law nor the University of Geneva can provide assistance with such matters as visa issues or travel arrangements.
 The University of Geneva provides information on housing for summer school students in Geneva but does not make those arrangements.
 Tuition is not refundable to students who fail to make and pay for their travel, accommodation, and other arrangements.